sawaya-ka/sawaya-ka.github.io/_pages/about.md

 ---
 May 2026: Attended [AISTATS 2026](https://virtual.aistats.org/) in Tangier, Morocco, and presented a poster.

+June 2026: Our paper, "High-Dimensional Single-Index Models: Link Estimation and Marginal Inference" (with Y. Uematsu and M. Imaizumi), has been accepted by *Information and Inference: A Journal of the IMA*.

 June 2026: Will attend the [ICTP-INdAM-SLMath Summer Graduate School for Machine Learning](https://indico.ictp.it/event/11148) in Trieste, Italy, and present a poster.

 June/July 2026: Will visit Professor [Merle Behr](https://merlebehr.org/) at the University of Regensburg for one week and give a seminar talk.